 "It's not the camera that takes a great photograph, it is the photographer"

-I will be posting July's challenge in the next couple of days.
-I look forward to seeing all of your interpretations!!!!
+I'll be posting a new challenge for November in the next couple of days.